phsiao/idxdo/README.md

 You can then make a copy of it.

-### Example: GitCoin Passport data walk through
+### Example: Gitocin Passport data walk through

 #### Get your IDX StreamID

-GitCoin Passport uses the PKH method for DID.
+Gitcoin Passport uses the PKH method for DID.
 So you first need to compute the IDX index StreamID for your DID.
 For example,

 ```